Motivation

 Possible connections within NFDI: NFDI4Ing, FAIRmat

-Main Success Scenario: User can automatically generate defect phase diagrams that can be used to predict the performance of materials
+Main Success Scenario: User can automatically generate defect phase diagrams, based on both experimental and simulation data, that can be used to predict the performance of materials

 Added value for the MatWerk community: General framework of model-driven thermodynamic databases that combine computation and experiment